-graduates outnumber the other two categories; 'Unemployed' and 'Self Employed'.
-Out of 46 responding graduates, 23 are employed while 21 are in service and 2 other graduates are self-employed and 23 are un-employed.
-Among the employed graduates only 7 are females and 16 are males.
-Likewise,12 female graduates are unemployed while 11 males are unemployed.
-The data also shows that the majority of employed and unemployed graduates are from BA, BBS, BSc CSIT and very few graduates are from MA either employed or unemployed (see Table 4).
+Description of Data: The data on the employment status shows that 'Employed' graduates outnumber the other two categories; 'Unemployed' and 'Self Employed'.
+Out of 60 responding graduates, 37 are employed while 31 are in service and 6 are self-employed.
+Among the employed graduates 13 are females and only 18 are males.
+Likewise,13 female graduates are unemployed while 11 males are outside service.
+The data also shows that the majority of employed and self-employed graduates are from BA, BBS, BSc CSIT and very few graduates are from MA either employed or self-employed (see Table 4).

-Table 3 Employment Status by Male and Female
+Employment Status by Male and Female

 Categories Total Male Female

-Employed 21 14 7
+Employed 31 18 13

-Self Employed 2 2 -
+Self Employed 6 3 3

-Unemployed 23 11 12
+Unemployed 24 11 13

-Inferences: The data on the employment status of graduates in 2019 reveals that the ratio of jobseekers is almost the same among female graduates and that of male ones.
+Inferences: The data on the employment status of graduates in 2021 reveals that the ratio of jobseekers is almost the same among female graduates and that of male ones.
 It shows that both the female and male graduates are encouraged towards entrepreneurship.
 Likewise, the general course graduates are also successful in their placement and entrepreneurship.
 The technical and applied course graduates have both employed and self-employed.
-Two graduates out of 11 are unemployed in BSc.
-CSIT.
+Two graduates out of 11 are unemployed in BSc.CSIT.
 It implies that the nature of a degree is not only sufficient to guarantee a job.